Maintain A Healthy Rhythm

 Stress is your response to the world around you – like a situation, an event or the environment.
 While stress can be related to good or bad events – such as the stress of a promotion or the stress of bankruptcy – our body’s response can be the same.

 Like a race car at a starting line, the body gears-up to meet the challenge of the stressful situation.
 In the first stage of your stress response, your body begins to mobilize energy.
-If you remove the stress-inducing event or situation, your body will return to a normal or relaxed state of functioning.
+If you remove the stress-inducing event or situation, your body will return to a normal or relaxed state of functioning and maintain a healthy rhythm.
 This ancient response was especially helpful to our ancestors who may have had to fight with or for their supper.

-In the second stage, your body consumes more energy.
 You may feel pressured and tired, but also driven.
-You may start to rely on substance to get you through the day; you may smoke more, turn to alcohol or drink more coffee.
+There could be a time where you may start to rely on substance to get you through the day; you may smoke more, turn to alcohol or drink more coffee.
 Your body starts to weaken; you may catch more colds or the flu and you may also begin to experience anxiety, confusion and lack of patience all leading to decreased productivity and satisfaction.

 In the third stage, the body drains its energy stores.
 If you cannot remedy your stress problems, the body’s need for energy will outstrip its ability to produce it, putting your body into a deficit situation.
 More severe physical illness can occur such as ulcers and heart disease.
 You may experience chronic insomnia, personality changes and even Depression.